-His 495 Practicum 3 credit hours
+His 495 Practicum

 Students apply their knowledge and skills in a supervised off-campus setting such as a museum, archives, or government agency.
 The student works a minimum of 120 hours for the semester, meets regularly with the area coordinator, and submits written materials reflecting her/his work experience.
 Prerequisite: Junior status or permission of instructor.